evmcnb/quartz/content/Pearls/Substance Misuse Disorder.md

 CNS depressants - overdoses can cause [[Full/Respiratory Failure]] and death

 * Main intervention if opioid detox with methadone reduction
-* Alternative to this is buprenorphine reduction
+* Alternative to this is buprenorphine reduction harder to overdose on
 * [[Full/Counselling]] and rehab
 * Supervised methadone prescription.
-If more than 5 dose are missed reassessment and reinduction of treatment are necessary
+If more than 3-5 dose are missed reassessment and reinduction of treatment are necessary.

 ## Benzodiazepines